-Spring is here, summer weather has begun (in many places), and graduation time has arrived.
-Across the country, students are finishing their high school, college, and even graduate school lives, after years of hard work, stress, excitement, and even some boredom.
+Across the country, students have recently finished their high school, college, and even graduate school lives, after years of hard work, stress, excitement, and even some boredom.

 Graduation is a time to celebrate.
 But what comes next?
 More school in some cases, jobs in others, and new financial concerns for all.
 It is important to think about your money at this time, make some rules you can follow and set yourself on a prudent financial course.

 Going from high school to college is a major step in anyone’s life.
 Public high school is free, aside from the fees and expenses for student sports, music, and other activities.
 However, college is not free, so how can we afford it?

 Saving for college.
 It is, of course, best to start early when saving for college.
 There are various online tools to help you calculate the future costs of college.
 Some of the best ways to save for college include:

 How is it possible to understand these options?
 Talk to your financial advisor, of course.

 Student loans.
 Student loans are widely available to students of all types.
 About 70% of college grads leave school with student loan debt, at an average of $35,000 per student.
 But with all this student loan debt, is a college degree really worth it?

 Financial benefits of a college degree.
 Many people have had happy, successful lives without college degrees.
 However, people with bachelor’s degrees earn on average $32.60 per hour; the average high school grad earns $16.50 per hour.
 Over the years, that’s easily enough to pay the student loans.